madlib/archived_madlib/ReadMe_Build.txt

     make install

-If your are missing a required library, the `./configure` or `make` step will notice.
-Refer to your operating system's manual for instructions how to install the above prerequisites.
+If you are missing a required library, the `./configure` or `make` step will notice.
+Refer to your operating system's manual for instructions to install the above prerequisites.